andreadelprete/website/content/home/about.md

 # About Me

 My name is Andrea Del Prete.
-I am a robotics researcher focusing on the use of optimization algorithms for control, planning and estimation of legged robots.
+I am an associate professor focusing on the use of optimization algorithms for control, planning and estimation of legged robots.
 In this website you can find all my publications with links to open-access PDF files, videos and code.
 Each publication has a dedicated page where visitors can leave comments.

 ### Brief Bio

-Since 2019 I have been a tenure-track assistant professor (RTD-B) in the [Industrial Engineering Department of the University of Trento](https://www.dii.unitn.it) (Italy), where I am teaching robotics and computer programming in C++.
+Since 2022 I have been an associate professor in the [Industrial Engineering Department of the University of Trento](https://www.dii.unitn.it) (Italy), where I am teaching robotics and computer programming in C++.
+From 2019 to 2021 I had been a tenure-track assistant professor (RTD-B) in the same department.

 In 2018 I had been a research scientist in the Movement Generation and Control group at the Max-Planck Institute for Intelligent Systems (Tübingen, Germany), under the lead of [Ludovic Righetti](https://is.tuebingen.mpg.de/person/lrighetti).